prosegrinder/python-cmudict/README.rst

      :target: https://www.codacy.com/app/ProseGrinder/python-cmudict?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=prosegrinder/python-cmudict&amp;utm_campaign=Badge_Grade

-`CMUdict` is a versioned python wrapper package for `The CMU Pronouncing Dictionary`_ data files, and takes a similar approach to data bundling as `Certifi`_ does with Mozilla's Root Certificates.
+`CMUdict` is a versioned python wrapper package for `The CMU Pronouncing Dictionary`_ data files.
+The main purpose is to expose the data with little or no assumption on how it is to be used.

 Installation
 ------------